wilkox/ggfittext/README.md

 ![](man/figures/README-unnamed-chunk-4-1.png)<!-- -->

-As with `geom_text()`, the position of the text is set by the `x` and `y` aesthetics. `geom_fit_text()` automatically infers the width and height of the box in which the text is allowed to fit, and shrinks down any text that is too big.
+As with `geom_text()`, the position of the text is set by the `x` and `y` aesthetics. `geom_fit_text()` tries to infer the width and height of the box in which the text is allowed to fit, and shrinks down any text that is too big.

 ## Reflowing text